zlib-ng/minizip-ng/doc/mz_zip64.md

 # MZ_ZIP64

-Minizip zip64 mode enumeration.
+Zip64 mode enumeration.
 The zip64 extension is documented in [PKWARE zip app note](zip/appnote.txt) section 4.5.3 and provides support for zip files and entries greater than 4GB.
 These modes are only supported while writing a zip entry.

 |Name|Code|Description|
 |-|-|-|